snitramodranoel/sinopt/INSTALL.md

  ADD_CXXFLAGS="-fPIC" \
  ADD_FFLAGS="-fPIC –fexceptions"``

-After the `Makefile` is configured, build and install IPOPT:
+After `Makefile` is configured, build and install IPOPT:

 ``# make``

 ``# make install``

+## 4) Install the MATLAB Interface

+To compile and install the MATLAB interface, issues the following commands:

+``# cd $SINOPT_PATH/lib/vendor/ipopt-3.10.2/Ipopt/contrib/MatlabInterface/src/``

+``# make``

+``# make install``

+Now, you have to properly configure the interface by adding the path to the `mex` file to the MATLAB path.
+If you want to make IPOPT available to all MATLAB users, edit the file

+``/opt/matlab/toolbox/local/pathdef.m``

+adding `'/opt/ipopt/lib:', …` to the list of path entries.